gitlabhq/omnibus-gitlab/doc/settings/database.md

 ## Using a MySQL database management server (Enterprise Edition only)

 >**Note:**
 Using MySQL with the Omnibus GitLab package is considered deprecated.
-Although GitLab Enterprise Edition will still work when MySQL is used, there will be some limitations as outlined in the [database requirements document].
+It is only supported in GitLab Enterprise Edition Starter and Premium for versions up-to 12.0.
+Starting in the 12.1 release, MySQL will no longer be supported in any Edition.

-MySQL in Omnibus GitLab package is only supported in GitLab Enterprise Edition Starter and Premium.
 The MySQL server itself is _not_ shipped with Omnibus, you will have to install it on your own or use an existing one.
 Omnibus ships only the MySQL client.

 Make sure that GitLab's MySQL database collation is UTF-8, otherwise you could hit [collation issues][ee-245].
 See